webpack/webpack.js.org/src/content/configuration/output.md

 Tells webpack to include comments in bundles with information about the contained modules.
 This option defaults to `true` in `development` and `false` in `production` [mode](/configuration/mode/) respectively.

-W> While the data this comments can provide is very useful during development when reading the generated code, it __should not__ be used in production.
+W> While the data this comments can provide is useful during development when reading the generated code, it __should not__ be used in production.

 __webpack.config.js__